How to buy Santos shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Santos Limited is an oil & gas e&p business based in Australia.
-Santos shares (STO) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Santos has a trailing 12-month revenue of around $3.7 billion..
+Santos shares (STO) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Santos has a trailing 12-month revenue of around $3.4 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Santos